 Let’s stop for a moment and consider what makes performance appraisals such a difficult time for employees.
 At the heart of an appraisal, it’s about giving feedback.
 The problem is, if the feedback isn’t given with the right tone, it can come off as chastising.
 Even if employees hear ten great things about what they’ve accomplished over the past year, they will still go home thinking about their one failure.
 This can be very discouraging and leave them to wonder why they even bother putting in their best effort.

 For this reason, it’s important to consider the tone of your appraisal.
 Performance appraisals should motivate and encourage employees.
 The trick here is to focus your criticism.
-Every situation has two sides, so remember to point out not just the negatives, but also the positives.
+Every situation has two sides, so remember to point out not just the negatives but also the positives.

 Remember the Focus

 Don’t forget that an appraisal is meant to appraise something that has already happened.
 You should be evaluating your employee’s performance since their last review.
-Talk about how the employee has made an impact on the company, how their work has contributed to theirs and the company’s goals, and how their past efforts can continue contributing to future goals.
-Bridging the past to the future is motivating and inspiring and is a far more effective way of conducting a performance appraisal.
+Talk about how the employee has made an impact on the company, how their work has contributed to their and the company’s goals, and how their past efforts can continue contributing to future goals.
+Bridging the past with the future is motivating and inspiring and is a far more effective way of conducting a performance appraisal.

 Depending on how frequently you conduct appraisals—ideally, the more frequently, the better—you may be sitting on feedback from a while ago.
-It’s ok to bring this feedback up but, generally, if it’s a recurring problem, an appraisal might not be the best time to do so.
+It’s ok to bring this feedback up but generally, if it’s a recurring problem, an appraisal might not be the best time to do so.
 Wait until the employee makes the same mistake again and address it then.
 While appraisals should be specific, they should be focused more on general trends rather than specific, targeted behaviors.
-Those types of problems are better suited to a probation or warning.
+Those types of problems are better suited to probation or warning.

 Include the Employee

 Self-appraisals are a key part of the performance appraisal process.
-They get employees to reflect on their past performance and puts them in the right frame of mind for your meeting.
+They get employees to reflect on their past performance and put them in the right frame of mind for your meeting.
 The more time they spend thinking about their performance, the more accountable they’ll be.
 Self-appraisals are also an opportunity for employees to share their perspectives, which makes the appraisal process fairer and more balanced.

 But pre-meeting appraisals aren’t enough.
 After conducting the appraisal, it’s important to sit back down with the employee and go through their rating.
-Make sure you have enough time to talk it through, and be sure to set up a time that fits the employee’s schedule.
+Make sure you have enough time to talk it through and be sure to set up a time that fits the employee’s schedule.
 You don’t want to make them feel ambushed.